tolinwei/tube-vim/README.md

      sudo apt-get install git wget
      ```

 3. Have Vim at least 7.3 installed (7.4 is recommanded).
-You may try to install it via the software manager (like `apt-get` of Debian-like Linux) using `sudo apt-get install vim` or `sudo yum install vim` depending on what OS you're in, and then type `vim -version` to print out the version on console.
+You may try to install it via the software manager (like `apt-get` of Debian-like Linux) using `sudo apt-get install vim` or `sudo yum install vim` or others depending on what OS you're running, and then type `vim -version` to print out the version on console.

      Some of the Linux distributions include older version of Vim (< 7.3) in software manager's repositories, you may consider to compile, make and install it from source code.